linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation - Tools and Techniques for Determining the Value of Any Asset/III - Valuation Inputs (Chapters 7-12).md

 2. A minority active interest, where the portion of the net income (or loss) from the subsidiary is shown in the income statement as an adjustment to net income (but not to operating income).
 3. A majority active interest, where the income statements are consolidated and the entire operating income of the subsidiary (or holding) are shown as part of the operating income of the firm.
 In such cases, the net income is usually adjusted for the portion of the subsidiary owned by others (minority interests).

 The safest route to take with the first two types of holdings is to ignore the income shown from the holding when valuing a firm, to value the holding separately and to add it to the value obtained for the other assets.
-As a simple example, consider a firm (Holding Inc.) that generates  $100 million in after-tax cash flows from its operating assets, and assume that these cash flows will grow at 5 percent a year forever.
-In addition, assume that the firm owns 10 percent of another firm (Subsidiary Inc.) with after-tax cash flows of$ 50 million growing at 4 percent a year forever.
+As a simple example, consider a firm (Holding Inc.) that generates  \$100 million in after-tax cash flows from its operating assets, and assume that these cash flows will grow at 5 percent a year forever.
+In addition, assume that the firm owns 10 percent of another firm (Subsidiary Inc.) with after-tax cash flows of\$ 50 million growing at 4 percent a year forever.
 Finally, assume that the cost of capital for both firms is 10 percent.
 The firm value for Holding Inc. can be estimated as follows:

 Value of operating assets of Holding Inc. = 100(1.05)/(.10 - .05) 2,100 million